 Geography and Planning Building

 Pamela Richardson-Ngwenya joined the University of Sheffield in 2020 after winning ESRC IAA funds to implement a 12-month innovative Knowledge Exchange Project.
-She follows on this with a 36-month Marie Sklodowska-Curie Individual Fellowship, commencing in 2021.
+She follows on this with a Marie Sklodowska-Curie Individual Fellowship, which will run until 2026.

 Pamela studied Geography at the Universities of Edinburgh and Oxford.
 She completed her Doctorate at the University of Oxford (Centre for the Environment) in 2009 under the supervision of Sarah Whatmore and Colin Clarke.
 Her DPhil research explored the more-than-human and postcolonial ethics and politics of Caribbean sugar during the demise of the EU Sugar Regime and drew upon a diverse set of ethical philosophies, qualitative research methods and empirical data.

 Pamela was awarded an Andrew Mellon Fellowship at the University of KwaZulu-Natal (South Africa) (2010-11) and a Postdoctoral Research Fellowship at the same institution (co-hosted by the School of Development Studies and the Centre for Civil Society) (2011-14), where she was involved with a wide range of community engagement activities.
 During this time, she undertook action research in Zimbabwe and also won an Antipode Scholar-Activist award for her work with participatory video, sustainability studies and youth.
 In 2014, she joined the German Institute for Tropical and Subtropical Agriculture (DITSL) as a Research Fellow and task leader.
 There, she co-designed participatory methodologies to support innovation processes within the frame of an international Agricultural Research for Development project in Tanzania, whilst analysing socio-cultural issues and inclusion/exclusion factors.